alichry/laminas-authorization/README.md

 ];
 ```

+## How to help ?
+It would be nice to star this repository.
+It would help attracting more contributors, and makes me happy to receive a star ! :)

 ## TODO
 - Allow different response behaviors other than simply redirecting the user to a different route, possibly dropping a json response
 - Provide authorization plugin for controllers.